Is This Diet Healthy?

 The National Health Service in the UK says, “When it comes to a healthy diet, balance is the key to getting it right.
 This means eating a wide variety of foods in the right proportions, and consuming the right amount of food and drink to achieve and maintain a healthy body weight.”

-If we think of the average American diet - the diet that your friends and family might not even object to, we realize that it may not be very balanced or healthy.
+If we think of the average American diet - the diet that your friends and family might think you should be on, we realize it may not be very balanced or healthy.
 It may be heavy on unhealthy oils, sugars and processed carbs.
 In contrast, the SCD is all about fruit, veggies, meat, lactose-free yogurt and cheeses, healthy oils, nuts and honey.
 Every one of these items is nutrient dense and provides a broad range of everything that your body needs.

 Isn’t this diet really high in animal fats?